A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Conclusion and future work

 The comparative analysis underscores that electric potential fields can serve as reliable and sensor-accessible proxies for internal fracture states, opening pathways for machine learning--enabled real-time structural health monitoring.
 This may provide an efficient alternative to computationally expensive full-field simulations, without compromising on prediction fidelity.

 Future research directions include:

-\begin{itemize} \item Integration of recurrent or attention-based deep learning architectures (e.g., ConvLSTM, Transformers) to capture temporal evolution of crack growth in time-dependent loading scenarios. \item Extension of the framework to 3D simulations and volumetric segmentation, allowing real-world deployment in thick-walled components and layered structures. \item Experimental validation using digital image correlation (DIC) and embedded voltage sensors to benchmark model predictions against physical measurements. \item Incorporation of physics-informed neural networks (PINNs) to embed governing partial differential equations (PDEs) directly into the learning process, further improving generalization with limited data. \item Exploration of transfer learning across material systems, geometries, and loading conditions, enabling the development of universal fracture prediction models for smart materials. \end{itemize}
+\begin{itemize} \item Integration of recurrent or attention-based deep learning architectures (e.g., ConvLSTM, Transformers) to capture temporal evolution of crack growth in time-dependent loading scenarios. \item Extension of the framework to 3D simulations and volumetric segmentation, allowing real-world deployment in thick-walled components and layered structures. \item Experimental validation using digital image correlation (DIC) and embedded voltage sensors to benchmark model predictions against physical measurements and assess reliability under real-world loading conditions beyond simulation-based training. \item Incorporation of physics-informed neural networks (PINNs) to embed governing partial differential equations (PDEs) directly into the learning process, further improving generalization with limited data. \item Exploration of transfer learning across diverse geometry classes (e.g., notches and varying aspect ratios) and loading conditions, enabling the development of universal fracture prediction models for smart materials that generalize beyond the specific patterns used in this study. \item Invesitigation of the impact of alternative electrical boundary conditions and crack-face properties--such as perfectly insulating or partially conducting cracks--as discussed in recent multiferroic phase-field studies \cite{Ref050}.
+Additionally, for more complex multi-crack topologies, we intend to implement granular spatial-residual error maps to further investigate the local architectural limitations of the surrogate model. \end{itemize}

 In conclusion, this study demonstrates the potential of combining physical modeling and data-driven learning to advance intelligent diagnostics in dielectric materials.
 The hybrid methodology bridges simulation and sensing, offering scalable, accurate, and interpretable tools for next-generation smart structures.